 In your MyBlockX account, visit the Activity page where you can view all of your active sessions including authorized mobile applications, web sessions, and confirmed devices.

-If you've noticed an unauthorized application, session, or device on your account that needs to be revoked—click the blue X in order for it does not keep happening.
+If you've noticed an unauthorized application, session, or device on your account that needs to be revoked—click the blue X in order for it not to keep happening.
 You can also request customer support if needed by opening a ticket explaining what happened so our security team has all the necessary information about this issue at hand when they review your account.

 Utilize the MyBlockX Vault